 You Can Count On Us

-We have a team of specialists ready to take care of your eyes right away.
+Our professional optometrist and team of specialists are ready to take care of your eyes right away.
 At Nicholas Rutkowski, O.D.and Associates we provide you with a customized diagnosis and treatment.

 Visual Acuity Test